Home | About Us | Terms and Conditions | Privacy Policy | Medical Tourism | Resources | Contact Us | 1-800-661-2126

 It is the rotator cuff that gives the shoulder joint its full range of motion, but the muscles and tendons that make it up are very small.
 Also, they are slow to heal when injured or operated on, as this area of the shoulder receives very little blood supply.

-Not all cases of rotator cuff injury need surgery.
-Often, rest, physical therapy, and anti-inflammatory medications help.
-When the non-surgical methods of treatment have not resulted in any change in your symptoms even after 3-6 months, and when the pain in your shoulder is affecting your daily routine activities and disturbing your sleep at night, it’s time to consider rotator cuff surgery.
+If the non-surgical methods of treatment fail to bring any change in your symptoms even after 3-6 months, and if the pain in your shoulder starts affecting your routine activities and disturbing your sleep at night, it’s time to consider rotator cuff surgery.